Business Category Pages

 The [business_category] shortcode defaults to a single column, list view.

-Pro Tip: The formatting for your category pages is determined by your theme.
+NOTE: Formatting for your category pages is determined by your theme.
 To update formatting for your category pages, you will need to edit the category template in your theme.

 Responsive Grid Display